-They may be small-winged insects, but butterflies are among the world's most interesting members of the animal kingdom.
-They are found everywhere in the world and contain thousands of different species.
+They may be small-winged insects, but butterflies are among the world’s most interesting members of the animal kingdom.
+They are found everywhere in the world and contain thousands of different species, with 750 species found in the United States.
 Their sizes vary from less than half an inch long, to some species that can reach up to 10 inches long between wing tips.
-Lesser known about butterflies is information about their eggs.
+We may know much about their size, color and habitats but lesser is known about butterfly eggs.

-Butterflies breed as many animals do---eggs from the female insect are fertilized by sperm from the male.
-The female butterfly stores the male's sperm in a bursa, or sac, until she is ready to lay eggs.
+Butterflies are oviparous, meaning they lay eggs.
+They breed as many animals do—eggs from the female insect are fertilized by sperm from the male.
+The female butterfly stores the male’s sperm in a bursa, or sac, until she is ready to lay eggs.
 Depending on the species, females lay eggs one at a time, in clusters, or in batches of hundreds.
 Butterflies lay an average of between 100 to 300 eggs, although some species may only lay a few dozen, others can lay as many as a thousand or more.

 Early Egg Stage